looztra/kustomize-issue--empty-namespace/README.md

 # Kustomize v3.0.3 generates empty namespaces in some cases

+## Status

+The bug was reported by someone else, cf <https://github.com/kubernetes-sigs/kustomize/issues/1377>, this will be fixed in the next kustomize release.

 ## Requirements

 - [kubesplit](https://github.com/looztra/kubesplit) installed (`pip3 install -U --user kubesplit` for instance)